YayoCorp/yayo-misc/airdrop-guide.md

 [iPhone](https://apps.apple.com/us/app/metamask/id1438144202) or
 [Android](https://play.google.com/store/apps/details?id=io.metamask) apps.

 **(!!!)
-Make sure you save your seed phrase in a safe place.
+Make sure you save your seed phrase and your password in a safe place.
 Without your seed phrase you won't be able to restore your wallet if you lose your device. (!!!)**

 After setting up MetaMask, you can copy your public wallet address by clicking the text starting with `0xSomething` just below your account name.
 This is the